 CNB e-Statements are online bank statements that look exactly like your mailed paper statements.
 They are a safe, convenient way to view, print, or download your account statements from our Online Banking website.
 We can alert you when your statements are ready and it's FREE.
 To find out how you can sign up for this service, visit one of our 14 offices today.

-The U.S. national economy continued to recover in the first half of 2014, although quarterly results were mixed.
-According to the Bureau of Economic Analysis, a division of the U.S. Department of Commerce, the U.S. national real gross domestic product (GDP) grew at an annual rate of 4.0% during the second quarter of 2014, while the annual rate of growth for the first quarter GDP was revised to a negative 2.1%.
-Growth in real GDP for the second quarter of 2014 primarily reflects increases in personal consumption expenditures, private inventory investment, exports, nonresidential fixed investment, state and local government spending, and residential fixed investment, partly offset by increased imports.
-Locally, total real estate transactions remained stable for the first half of 2014, at 6,219, as compared to the same period in 2013, at 6,216.
+Despite growing concern about several foreign economies, the U.S. national economy continued to recover in the third quarter of 2014.
+According to the Bureau of Economic Analysis, a division of the U.S. Department of Commerce, the U.S. national real gross domestic product (GDP) grew at an annual rate of 3.5% during the third quarter of 2014, in its advance estimate.
+Growth in real GDP for the third quarter of 2014 primarily reflects increases in personal consumption expenditures, exports, nonresidential fixed investment, federal, state and local government spending, partly offset by decreased private inventory investment and increased imports.
+Locally, total real estate transactions increased 2.6% for the first nine months of 2014, at 9,964, as compared to the same period in 2013, at 9,710.

 Conway National continues to maintain a substantial financial position and continually improving profitability, both of which compare favorably to local markets.
 Conway National remains dedicated to its conservative and prudent banking practices; and, as always, we are very appreciative of your continued support.
 We look forward to the future and continuing to build your bank steeped in our traditions of exceptional customer service, trust, and dedication to all of the communities we serve.